zerdnem/email-enum/README.md

 ## PwnDB
 PwnDB is a TOR service which contains data from 1.4 billion breach compilations.
-Before using `--pwndb` ensure that service tor has been installed, started and listening 9050 port
+Before using `--pwndb` ensure that tor has been installed, started and listening 9050 port

 Results `python check.py somebody@example.com --pwndb`